Thursday, August 13, 2009

 The return of the goat

-Vero likes to say things she knows I don’t understand.
+Vero likes to say things that she knows I don’t understand.
 Today we had this convo en español:

 Me: Matt’s party will be fun.